nens/threedi-docs/source/d_qgis_plugin.rst

 The CSV file format is generated by a right-mouse click on table: v2_1d_lateral.
 Then choose export --> save features as -->

 Select csv as outputformat.
-Choose a filename and location to store and click OK.
-File should like like this:
+Choose a filename and location to store and click OK. the file should like like this:

 .. figure:: image/d_qgisplugin_apiclient_laterals_export_csv_example.png
     :alt: Export laterals as csv